Colombia

 The use of AI in criminal proceedings must be consistent with procedural guarantees and fundamental rights in the Colombian Constitution, including the right to due process and equality before the law.
 The Constitutional Court reaffirmed in its August 2024 ruling (T-323/2024), that AI tools cannot substitute judicial reasoning and must not undermine these protections.
 The Court required that whenever AI is employed in adjudication, its use requires disclosure, transparency, and human accountability.

-Relevant guarantees, including the right to a fair trial and privacy rights, under other international human rights treaties to which Colombia is a party, such as articles 8 and 11 of the American Human Rights Convention, articles 14 and 17 of the International Covenant on Civil and Political Rights or articles 16 and 40 of the Convention on the Rights of the Child, may also provide additional guidance.
+Relevant guarantees, including the right to a fair trial and privacy rights, under other international human rights treaties to which Colombia is a party, such as articles 8 and 11 of the American Convention on Human Rights, articles 14 and 17 of the International Covenant on Civil and Political Rights or articles 16 and 40 of the Convention on the Rights of the Child, may also provide additional guidance.

 Outlook

-In February 2025, the national government approved its first comprehensive National Artificial Intelligence Policy (CONPES 4144).
+Subsequently, in February 2025, the national government approved its National Artificial Intelligence Policy document (CONPES 4144).
 The policy is designed to promote the development, adoption, and ethical and sustainable use of AI across both the public and private sectors, drawing on international guidelines such as the OECD AI Principles and the UNESCO Recommendations on the Ethics of Artificial Intelligence.

-In June 2025, Colombia advanced its AI regulatory agenda by introducing Bill No. 422 inspired by the EU AI Act.
+In June 2025, Colombia advanced its AI regulatory agenda by introducing Bill No. 422 of 2025 inspired by the EU AI Act.
 The draft bill proposes a risk-based classification of AI systems, creation of a national oversight authority (under the Ministry of Science, Technology and Innovation), regulatory sandboxes, and binding principles such as human oversight, transparency, and privacy protection, along with sanctions for non-compliance.
 AI uses in law enforcement and the administration of justice are classified as ‘high-risk’.
 The draft also contemplates civil and criminal liability for harm from AI misuse.
 The Ministry of Justice and the Ministry of Science, Technology and Innovation have signalled that the justice sector will be prioritised for pilot projects under the forthcoming national AI bill.
+As at March 2026, the bill remains under consideration by the Colombian legislative process.

 Moreover, the Superior Council of the Judiciary is developing secondary regulations to operationalise the Guidelines for the Responsible and Safe Use of Generative AI in the Judicial Branch (Agreement PCSJA24-12243), including specific technical standards for approved AI tools.